 The largest aquarium is probably the most impressive part of the Oceanarium.
-It houses hundreds of species, including several types of sharks, stingrays, manta rays and colorful tropical fish.
+It houses hundreds of species, including several types of sharks, stingrays, manta rays and colourful tropical fish.

 The Oceanarium is an essential stop if you’re travelling with children.
 Family tickets are available, which give you a small discount.